THS-International/website/src/markdown-pages/faq.md

           event@thsint.se>) (**DO NOT** contact this one if you don’t receive an email about an event)
         title: How can I contact you?
-      - description: >-
-          We will contact you about when it is time to sign up for the events and with further instructions.
-        title: How do I sign up for the events?
   - category: Registration Issues
     questions:
       - description: >-